Updated: February 1, 2026

 Business size and revenue

-Annual billings signal project scope and corresponding insurance needs.
+Annual billings show project scope and corresponding insurance needs.
 Independent consultants earning $120,000 require basic coverage, while established firms generating $3 million need comprehensive protection.
 Higher revenue shows larger client engagements where advice failures could trigger substantial damages.

 smallCalculator icon